Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - Most recommendations tend to be volume based discounts like Committed Usage Discounts (GCP)/Savings Plans (AWS), which may not be a great option for unpredictable workloads
 - For experienced cloud users: Set up billing and/or monitoring if this hasn't been done already
   - For example: in GCP, every organization gets a billing export BigQuery dataset called a "billing sink" where all the costs for all GCP accounts linked to the organization get sent to
-    - This data can be queried via SQL for more in depth insights
+    - This data can be queried via BigQuery SQL for more in depth insights
     - Various BigQuery to BigQuery pipelines can be created and then visualized in Data Studio with recurring reports that can be linked with specific filters in place
       - This enables the use of custom reports to consistently check cloud costs to catch sudden/gradual increases in costs
   - If in GCP, it is strongly encouraged to enable ["Recommenders"](https://cloud.google.com/recommender/docs/recommenders) to provide cost optimization recommendations